Biden directs states to make all adults eligible for vaccine by May 1

 Still, Republicans may face an uphill battle, as polls show significant public support for Biden, the relief bill and the national vaccination effort.

-Biden, who has faced intensifying criticism from Republicans over the pace of schools reopenings, will distribute $130 billion from the relief bill to schools this month through the Department of Education.
+Biden, who has faced intensifying criticism from Republicans over the pace of schools reopenings, will distribute $130 billion from the relief bill to schools this month through the Education Department.

 His administration will also expand coronavirus testing in schools and host a summit this month on safe operations.